-Polaris is a classic star quilt pattern with a twist, providing imagery of both a star and a compass, and a perfect candidate for custom quilting!
+Polaris is a classic star quilt pattern with a twist, providing imagery of both a star and a compass.
+If you want to let your piecing shine, grace this pattern with an all over motif.
+But if you want to add a little pizazz, Polaris is a perfect candidate for custom quilting!
+Let’s take a closer look together:

 (This post contains affiliate links)